aub-mind/arabert/README.md

 We evalaute both AraBERT models on different downstream tasks and compare it to [mBERT]((https://github.com/google-research/bert/blob/master/multilingual.md)), and other state of the art models (*To the extent of our knowledge*).
 The Tasks were Sentiment Analysis on 6 different datasets ([HARD](https://github.com/elnagara/HARD-Arabic-Dataset), [ASTD-Balanced](https://www.aclweb.org/anthology/D15-1299), [ArsenTD-Lev](https://staff.aub.edu.lb/~we07/Publications/ArSentD-LEV_Sentiment_Corpus.pdf), [LABR](https://github.com/mohamedadaly/LABR), [ArSaS](http://lrec-conf.org/workshops/lrec2018/W30/pdf/22_W30.pdf)), Named Entity Recognition with the [ANERcorp](http://curtis.ml.cmu.edu/w/courses/index.php/ANERcorp), and Arabic Question Answering on [Arabic-SQuAD and ARCD](https://github.com/husseinmozannar/SOQAL)

+**Update 5 (2/9/2020):**
+Added [ANERcorp](https://link.springer.com/chapter/10.1007/978-3-540-70939-8_13) dataset for Arabic NER which we manually cleaned and split into sentences (since the original dataset was missing sentence seperators).
+We notice that the NER score improved (results table was updated).
+You can find th e splits (80/10/10) and code in the NER notebook under the `examples` folder.

 **Update 4 (7/7/2020) :**
 Added TF2 models under the `aubmindlab` models on `HuggingFace`, you can now use `TFAutoModel` and work with Tensorflow 2